z-katas/arch-katas-dcc/quanta/document.md

 ## Document

 ![Image](../diagrams/quanta/documents-quanta.jpg)
 This service stores and retrieves files.
-The files could be images (avatars, NPO favicons, etc.) or documents (candidate resumes, NPO offering details, reports - PDF / Spreadsheet, etc.), which are not expected to be large.
+The files could be images (avatars, NPO favicons, etc.) or documents (candidate resumes, NPO offering details, reports - PDF / Spreadsheet, etc.), which are not expected to be too large.
+NP admin wants to engage with his/her community with the help of a post involving an image.

 ### Responsibilities